MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/embedapps/embed-app-deployment-package.md

 #### "images"

 > [!IMPORTANT]
-> The combined size of all images you include with the deployment package must not exceed 490Kb.
+> The combined size of all images you include with the deployment package must not exceed 490 KB.

 |Setting|Type|Description|
 |----|----|-----------|